sakrobinson/sn8_helpers/README.md

 ## Customization

-If you wish to download files from a different Hugging Face model repository or to a different target directory, modify the `model_repo` and `target_directory` variables in the script accordingly.
+If you need to download files from a different Hugging Face model repository or to a different target directory, modify the `model_repo` and `target_directory` variables in the script accordingly.

 ## Troubleshooting